Italy may begin weapons deliveries to Iraq Kurds by September 10

 The weapons, including 200 machine guns and 2,000 rocket propelled grenades as well as 950,000 rounds of ammunition will come from both its own surplus military stocks as well as from stocks of Soviet-made weapons confiscated during the Balkan wars of the 1990s.

-Pinotti told a parliamentary committee hearing that logistical preparations were underway and deliveries, worth a total of 1.9 million euros ($2.50 million), could begin by Sept.
-10 once the final authorization had been received.
+Pinotti told a parliamentary committee hearing that logistical preparations were underway and deliveries, worth a total of 1.9 million euros (1.5 million pounds), could begin by Sept.
+10 once the final authorisation had been received.

 She said additional forms of cooperation could be considered including transporting weapons provided by other countries.